Four women to run post office and count penguins in Antarctica

 They will spend five months without running water or a flushing toilet.

-Newlywed Ms Corbett, in charge of running the gift shop at the sites museum, will leave behind her husband for the trip, which she dubbed a "solo honeymoon".
+Newlywed Ms Corbett, in charge of running the gift shop at the site's museum, will leave behind her husband for the trip, which she dubbed a "solo honeymoon".

 The 31-year-old from Hampshire said she could not resist the opportunity to work on the island.